Plan is a global movement for change, mobilizing millions of people around the world to support social justice for children in developing countries.

 If you’ve sponsored a child or sponsored a solution, you will receive annual reports on the progress of your child or chosen program.
 We publish an Annual Report that includes audited financial statements showing how the funds are spent, prepared according to International Accounting Standards.

 Learn more about how we stay accountable to our supporters.

 Yes, donations are tax deductible.
-To save expenses and for easier record keeping your receipt will be automatically issued in February for cumulative donations greater than $25.
+To save expenses and for easier record keeping your receipt will be automatically issued in February for cumulative donations of greater than $25.
 Only official receipts – paper and electronic – issued by Plan Canada and bearing our business number are valid for Canadian income tax purposes.

 If you are a member of a group sponsoring a child, project or program, official receipts are also available for individuals in the group.

 Get your tax receipt by email and help us keep costs low and save paper.
-Email us at email@example.com or call 1 800 387-1418 to convert to e-receipts now.
-You can also contact us if you require a tax receipt prior to February, or for donations less than $25.
+Email us at firstname.lastname@example.org or call 1 800 387-1418 to convert to e-receipts now.

 No, it is not possible for you to leave a gift in your will to your sponsored child.
 You can, however, leave a gift in your will for Plan's child sponsorship programming.